r3h6/TYPO3.EXT.jobqueue/README.rst

+.. _start:

 ********
 Jobqueue
 ********

-This extension provides a simple in-memory queue and a cli/scheduler command to execute jobs.
+This extension provides a simple in-memory queue and a cli or scheduler command to execute jobs.

 Configuration